See you in 2024

 Eligibility

-Current undergraduate students from all academic disciplines and units engaged in supervised research at SFU are encouraged to submit proposals for presentation at the Symposium.
-Eligible students are those who meet any of the following criteria:
+Current undergraduate students from all academic disciplines are encouraged to submit proposals for the Symposium.
+To be eligible for participation, students should meet one or more of the following criteria:

-- have presented their work at SFU faculty or department sponsored research symposia,
+• Have presented their work at SFU faculty or department-sponsored research symposia;

 Interested undergraduate students should work closely with their supervisors on both the application and their presentations.
+Please contact us at ugrs@sfu.ca if you have any questions about eligibility.

 Proposal submission guidelines